2dareis2do/simple-web-app/README.md

     or
     $ node server.js

-This app should run at be available localhost on port 8081 i.e. http://localhost:8081
+This app should then run in your web browser of choice, at be available at localhost on port 8081 i.e. http://localhost:8081

 ## Next Steps